Lumesh Syntax Manual 1 (Basic Syntax)

 For example:

-For specific operations, please refer to the built-in time
+For specific operations, please refer to the built-in function time

 print 37% 2% + 3 |

-A percentage sign immediately following a number indicates a percentage, while a space followed by a percentage sign indicates a modulo operation.
+The percentage sign immediately following a number denotes a percentage, while a space followed by % denotes a modulus operation.

 Precedence | Operator/Structure | Example/Description |